-Make sure your puppy is up to date with vaccinations and parasite protection before it starts mingling with other dogs.
+Ensure your Puppy is up to date with vaccinations and parasite protection before it starts mingling with other dogs.
 Ask your vet when it’s safe for your pup to socialize with other dogs.

-With all of the strange smells, animals and people, a visit to the vet can be stressful for your puppy and for you, but it doesn’t have to be.
-Important preparations like vaccinations, worming treatments or parasite prevention and micro-chipping usually occur during the first vet visit, so to limit stress, try to make vet visits during puppy-hood a fun experience.
+With all the strange smells, animals and people, visiting the vet can be stressful for your Puppy and you, but it doesn’t have to be.
+Necessary preparations like vaccinations, worming treatments, parasite prevention, and micro-chipping usually occur during the first vet visit.
+To limit stress, try to make vet visits during puppyhood a fun experience.